Conrad O'Sullivan

 Conrad O'Sullivan (13 February 1981 – 23 March 2006) was an Irish rugby union player.

 Life

 Born in Cork, O'Sullivan first began playing rugby for local club Dolphin's under-10 side.
 He attended Presentation Brothers College, representing the school in the Munster Schools Senior Cup, before progressing to University College Cork and then joining Cork Constitution in the amateur All-Ireland League, whom he would go on to captain.

 Having previously played for Munster at under-20 level, O'Sullivan was drafted in to play fly-half in Munster's pre-season friendly against Connacht on 29 August 2003, despite having previously played as a centre.
 Munster won 38–12, though O'Sullivan was injured in the game, which prevented him from making his senior competitive debut for the province until their game Neath-Swansea Ospreys on 27 September 2003.

 Internationally, O'Sullivan represented Ireland Schools and Ireland under-21s.
-He died in March 2006.
+He died by suicide in March 2006.